alldritt/SatimageOSAX/LNS/README.md

 LNSOSAX provides access to the [LNS](https://latenightsw.com/support/freeware/) scripting additions on macOS Mojave systems.

 As described in the [Mojave Brings In Big Security Changes](https://latenightsw.com/mojave-brings-in-big-security-changes/) blog post (see the Farewell Scripting Additions section), AppleScript scripting additions (OSAXen) are no longer supported in macOS Mojave.
-This presents a serious problem for older scripts which depend on the popular suite of Satimage scripting additions.
+This presents a serious problem for older scripts which depend on the popular suite of LNS scripting additions.

 ## Installation